RDS

 Insurance

-All work will be insured against theft and damage while in the care of the RDS
+All work will be insured against theft and damage while in the care of the RDS.

 • An independent panel of curators is engaged by the RDS to view the end of year degree shows (BA & MA) in selected colleges around the country.
 They longlist artists, who are then invited to apply for the Awards.
 A panel of five judges will then select artists from these applications for inclusion in the exhibition (shortlisting), which is curated by a high-profile Irish artist each year.
-The selected exhibitors will also have an opportunity to win a share of the €35,000 prize fund.
+The selected exhibitors will also have an opportunity to win a share of the €60,000 prize fund.
 College curators serve a maximum of three years on the panel.

-2023 RDS Visual Art Awards College Curators
+2026 RDS Visual Art Awards College Curators

-• Rayne Booth - Curator, Producer
+• Rachael Gilbourne - Curator, IMMA

-• Sarah McAuliffe - Assistant Curator, RHA
+• Davey Moor - Curator, RHA

 • The RDS Visual Art Awards judging panel is nominated by the National Gallery of Ireland (NGI), the Royal Hibernian Academy (RHA), and the Irish Museum of Modern Art (IMMA).
 The panel is chaired by an independent judge nominated by the RDS.
 Each year an expert panel of judges select artists from applications for inclusion in the high profile, curated exhibition to be shown in the autumn every year.